alexcodecure/DND-table/README.md

 ## 🚀 Getting Started

-1. Make a copy of the template: [https://docs.google.com/spreadsheets/d/11k8OB7f6tUrHSVqk8r4QI8oq5LzflEFli-96TdRWbPc/edit?usp=sharing](#)
+1. Make a copy of the template: [this link](https://docs.google.com/spreadsheets/d/11k8OB7f6tUrHSVqk8r4QI8oq5LzflEFli-96TdRWbPc/edit?usp=sharing)
 2. Enter characters, NPCs, and monsters with their stats
 3. Use the **INITIATIVE** sheet to run encounters live